anatolicvs/in-sylva.infrastructure/README.md

 [![asciicast](https://asciinema.org/a/aoUNfjZ2okPW5WFltYSQqmrsm.svg)](https://asciinema.org/a/aoUNfjZ2okPW5WFltYSQqmrsm)

+## Attention

+You do not need to generate CA or edit docker-compose.yml file unless you needed it.
+If you want to change those files and settings, please read the instructions as below carefully.

 ## Bash access to containers

 To create an interactive Bash session in a container, run `docker ps` to find the container ID.
 Then run: